 Both Swissmedic and cantonal authorities may institute criminal proceedings.
 On the federal level, such proceedings are conducted by Swissmedic and the FOPH and may involve further authorities.66

-The TPA states that persons prescribing, dispensing, applying or purchasing prescription-only medicines and organisations employing such persons shall not claim, have promised or accept for themselves or for the benefit of any third party any undue advantage.
-Similarly, it is prohibited to offer, promise or grant any undue advantage to any such person or organisation for its benefit or for the benefit of any third party.
-Not considered undue advantages are: (1) advantages of modest value relevant to medical or pharmaceutical practice; (2) contributions for research, education and training, provided that certain criteria are met; (3) compensation for equivalent services, in particular in connection with orders and deliveries of therapeutic products; and (4) discounts or refunds granted on the purchase of therapeutic products, provided that they do not influence the choice of treatment.
-Furthermore, all discounts and refunds granted on the purchase of therapeutic products must be shown in the supporting documents and invoices and in the accounts of both the selling and purchasing persons and organisations and must be disclosed to the FOPH on request.
+The TPA states that persons prescribing, dispensing, using or purchasing for this purpose prescription medicines, and organisations employing such persons shall not claim, be promised or accept any undue advantage for themselves or for the benefit of a third party.
+Similarly, it is prohibited to offer, promise or grant an undue advantage to any such person or organisation for their benefit or for the benefit of a third party.
+Not considered undue advantages are: (1) advantages of modest value relevant to medical or pharmaceutical practice; (2) contributions for research, education and training, provided that certain criteria are met; (3) compensation for equivalent services, in particular in connection with orders and deliveries of therapeutic products; and (4) discounts or refunds granted on the purchase of therapeutic products, provided they do not influence the choice of treatment.67 Furthermore, all discounts and refunds granted on the purchase of therapeutic products must be shown in the supporting documents and invoices and in the accounts of both the selling and purchasing persons and organisations and must be disclosed to the FOPH on request.68

 The Pharma Code and the Pharma Cooperation Code contain provisions regarding the relationship between the pharmaceutical industry and prescribers as well.
 Further self-regulatory codes include the Guidelines of the Swiss Academy of Medical Sciences on Collaboration between Medical Professionals and the Industry and the code enacted by H+, the Swiss Hospital Association.